menriquez-IDM/GitHub-Copilot-Fundamentals-100/lab-handouts/lab02.md

     #### Using Git Flow

     1. At the top of your VS Code window select the **Terminal** tab and click **New Terminal**.
 This will open a terminal window directly in your VS Code.
-    2. Run the command below to add the `app.py` and `prime.py` files to the GitHub repo
+    2. Run the command below to add the `app.py` files to the GitHub repo

     ```
-    git add app.py prime.py
+    git add app.py
     ```

     3. Commit the changes to the repo